Organic Architecture: ‘A sensible process with a purpose’

 Frank Lloyd Wright (1869-1959)

-- He expanded this concept and added other elements that should be focused while designing.
+- He not only expanded this concept to the world but also added other elements that should be focused on while designing.

 Frank Lloyd Wright believed that architecture is more a way of living rather than just a tangible thing.
 Also, he was certain of one thing that a building should grow naturally from its environment.